-If you are moving house, looking to start a new life in Ruffec or retiring to Ruffec, we can help you.
+If you are moving to Ruffec, we have the experience to help you.

 The site of a gripping Resistance rescue that was immortalised in film is popular place to settle for British expats.